shopware/shopware/src/Docs/_new/2-internals/1-core/50-checkout-process/__categoryInfo.md

 ![order context](./dist/order-component.png)

 As you can see the basic ownership of the data moved from the customer to the system, since the order represents a contract that is managed by the shop itself.
-State management in this context is done through the Shopware Platform's state machine.
+State management in this context is done through Shopware 6's state machine.

 ## Cross cutting concerns